-Ed Sheeran says wife developed tumour in pregnancy
+Ed Sheeran says wife developed tumour in pregnancy, as he announces new album

 "It's opening the trapdoor into my soul."

-The album is due for release on 5 May, and follows the one-off single F64, released in January, which was a visceral response to Jamal Edward's death.
+The album is due for release on 5 May, and follows the one-off single F64, which was a visceral response to Jamal Edward's death.

 That song will not feature on the final tracklist, which was revealed on Wednesday morning.